 Winners in each category will receive Diplomas in either First Degree, Second Degree, Third Degree, Fourth Degree, or Honorable Mention.

-The top winner in each of the five age categories in the two Divisions (National and International) will receive a $500.00 scholarship towards his or her participation in the Golden Key Music Festival of Vienna.
+The top winner in each of the five age categories in the two Divisions (National and International) is eligible to receive a $500.00 scholarship towards his or her participation in the Golden Key Music Festival of Vienna (registration for the seven-days tour required).
 In the case of a tie, the scholarship amount will be divided between winners equally.

 We will be glad to promote works of our winners on the Composition Competition face-book.
 Please, email video recorded performances to natasha.goldenkeyfest@